Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 I still had an old laptop lying in the corner.
 I then installed Ubuntu Server on it.
-But any other Linux or a Raspberry Pi should also work.
+But any other Linux system or a Raspberry Pi should also work.
 The SSH server should be enabled on the host system.
 So let the fun begin.
-First of all, get the KIAHU script. https://github.com/dw-0/kiauh
+First, get the KIAHU script. https://github.com/dw-0/kiauh
-Instruction for installation can be found on the KIAUH GitHub.
+Instructions for installation can be found on the KIAUH GitHub.
 This makes everything easy to install.
 We need Klipper, Moonraker and Mainsail.
-The script is self-explanatory, so install all 3 please.
+The script is self-explanatory, so install all three, please.

-So far, everything went smoothly.
+So far, everything has gone smoothly.
 But how do you do that with the firmware for the printer?
-So you can use the "Robin_pro35 v0.10.0-557.bin" from the GitHub... and just rename it to Robin_pro35.bin.
+So you can use the "Robin_pro35 v0.10.0-557.bin" from GitHub... and just rename it to Robin_pro35.bin.
-Flash to the printer and you're done.
+Flash it to the printer, and you're done.
-Alternativly you can build your own Firmware with the KIAUH script.
+Alternatively you can build your own Firmware with the KIAUH script.

-Confusing was the  "...booting" Message in the display of the printer ... and nothing happens.
+Confusing was the  "...booting" Message in the display of the printer ... and nothing happened.
 Don't worry, it's normal.
 The display will no longer work!

 Now we should somehow be able to access the firmware with the WEB Interface Mainsail.
-So put the USB cable in and connect to the laptop, PI whatever you have to the Printer.
+So put the USB cable in and connect it to the laptop, PI whatever you have to the Printer.

 Great, now we can access Mainsail, which is the Klipper WEB surface.
 So with "http://" your IP "  from your Desktop connect to the Klipper server" (laptop, Raspi ...)"